Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 Employee training plans can help you build a learning culture.
 As people learn new skills and competencies, they build confidence and the ability to generate greater impact.
 This translates into better performance, increased engagement, and higher retention rates.

 Employees want the opportunity to learn, and the benefits of training go beyond the sessions themselves.
 According to the 2021 Gallup-Amazon Upskilling Report, 71% of workers who participated in upskilling programs reported greater job satisfaction.
+Leveraging modern tools like learning experience platforms can enhance these training opportunities, offering personalized and interactive learning experiences.

 Close workforce skills gaps